 - Loss of appetite – Toxin build-up reduces kidney function and lack of appetite.

 How Does Drinking Water Help Kidneys?

-Water helps kidneys remove wastes from the blood in the form of urine.
-Staying hydrated also opens up your blood vessels, thereby helping the blood to travel freely to kidneys and also deliver essential nutrients.
+Water helps the kidneys remove wastes from the blood in the form of urine.
+Staying hydrated also opens up your blood vessels, thereby helping the blood to travel freely to the kidneys and also delivering essential nutrients.
 When you are dehydrated, it becomes difficult for your kidneys to remove waste and makes it difficult for the delivery system to work.
 Even mild dehydration can make you tired and impair your body’s functioning.
 Severe dehydration leads to kidney damage, which is why it is important to drink enough water or exercise hard, especially if you live in warm and humid areas.
-Here are some reasons how drinking water can help you out:
+Here are some reasons why drinking water can help you out:

 Eight glasses of water should not be the benchmark

 A common myth that people believe in is they need to drink eight glasses of water.
 The truth is there is no hard and fast rule that you must drink 8 glasses of water.
 The amount of water that you need to drink depends on a lot of factors such as climate conditions, physical activities, and body weight.

 Avoid drinking too much water